Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Introduction

-Fortunately, with the many transient surveys currently operating such as the All-Sky Automated Survey for Supernovae (ASAS-SN; \citealt{shappee14,kochanek17}), the Asteroid Terrestrial Impact Last Alert System (ATLAS; \citealt{tonry18}), the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \citealt{chambers16, Jones21}), and the Zwicky Transient Facility (ZTF; \citealt{bellm19}), more nuclear transients, including TDEs, are discovered each year, and a growing number are now found prior to peak brightness (e.g., \citealt{holoien19a,holoien19b,leloudas19,vanvelzen19,wevers19,holoien20,vanvelzen20b}).
+Fortunately, with many transient surveys currently operating such as the All-Sky Automated Survey for Supernovae (ASAS-SN; \citealt{shappee14,kochanek17}), the Asteroid Terrestrial Impact Last Alert System (ATLAS; \citealt{tonry18}), the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \citealt{chambers16, Jones21}), and the Zwicky Transient Facility (ZTF; \citealt{bellm19}), more nuclear transients, including TDEs, are discovered each year, and a growing number are now found prior to peak brightness (e.g., \citealt{holoien19a,holoien19b,leloudas19,vanvelzen19,wevers19,holoien20,vanvelzen20b}).
 The rising light curve and pre-maximum spectra provide important information about TDEs, such as the progression from a disrupted star to an accretion flow or an initial X-ray pulse \citep{Carter83, Brassart08}.
-The early detection of TDEs is especially important for a growing subclass of Low Luminosity and Fast (LLaF) TDEs\footnote{We do not use the common ``Faint and Fast'' moniker since ``faintness'' is distance dependent, not an intrinsic property of the TDE}.
-As their name suggests, the peak luminosity of a LLaF TDE tends to be an order of magnitude less luminous combined with a rise and decline about twice as fast as a ``normal'' TDE.
-Examples of LLaF TDEs include iPTF16fnl \citep{blagorodnova17,brown18}, ATLAS18mlw \citep{hinkle23a}, AT~2019qiz \citep{nicholl20}, AT~2020neh \citep{Angus22}, and AT~2020wey \citep{Charalampopoulos23}.
-While the observed sample is presently small, LLaF TDEs may have a higher intrinsic rate than ``normal'' TDEs \citep{Charalampopoulos23} but a lower discovery rate due to their lower luminosity.
+The early detection of TDEs is especially important for a growing subclass of Faint and Fast (FaF) TDEs\footnote{In this context, faint refers to intrinsically faint, not observationally faint.}.
+As their name suggests, the peak luminosity of a FaF TDE tends to be an order of magnitude less luminous combined with a rise and decline about twice as fast as a ``normal'' TDE.
+Examples of FaF TDEs include iPTF16fnl \citep{blagorodnova17,brown18}, ATLAS18mlw \citep{hinkle23a}, AT~2019qiz \citep{nicholl20}, AT~2020neh \citep{Angus22}, and AT~2020wey \citep{Charalampopoulos23}.
+While the observed sample is presently small, FaF TDEs may have a higher intrinsic rate than ``normal'' TDEs \citep{Charalampopoulos23} but a lower discovery rate due to their lower luminosity.
+This is consistent with the findings of \citet{vanvelzen18} and \citet{Yao23} that TDEs have a steep luminosity function.